OpenForgeProject/vscode-ext-magento-log-viewer/README.md

 - **Open Log Files**: Open log files directly in the editor by clicking on them in the tree view.
 - **Collapsible Log Lines**: Each log file can be expanded to view individual lines.
 - **Clear Log Files**: Clear all log files with a single command.
-- **Status Bar Item**: Shows the number of log files in the status bar.
+- **Status Bar Item**: Shows the number of log entries in the status bar.

 ## Requirements